hguldal/EduStatTests/README.md

 ## Installing

+You can install EduStatTests using the Python package manager

+**Requirements**

+- NumPy
+- Pandas
+- SciPy

+**Package Manager Command**

     pip install EduStatTests

 ## How to Use EduStatTests
-You can perform the following tests with EduStatTests.

- - Independent Samples T-Test

 EduStatTests uses Pandas DataFrame as data format.
 You can use Excel, CSV format or Python dictionary object while creating the DataFrame.

 ## Tests

+You can perform the following tests with EduStatTests.

+ - Independent Samples T-Test

 **Independent  Samples T-Test**